10 Best Newton Running Shoes Tested & Compared

 The Gravity VI are well padded and constructed of flexible mesh for a snug customized fit.
 The 4-way stretch metatarsal panel offers an ultra comfortable step.

 Reinforced eyelets and a lightweight design will help make this shoe long-lasting, but if you enjoy the Gravity VI you may need to stock up on this model.
 The continued changes in the shoe are a sign of Newton’s dedication to innovation.
-Some runners who are familiar with the gravity line may not be keen on them because of a lack of consistency
+Some runners who are familiar with the gravity line may not be keen on them because of a lack of consistency.

 The Newton Gravity VI are definitely on the higher end of cost for the brand and this can place it a bit out of reach for some runners.